 - Water-resistant clothing and/or a change of clothes

-- Waterproof camera and plastic bags to protect your valuables from getting splashed
+- Plastic bags to protect your valuables from getting splashed

 Between all of the exciting rides, shows, and exhibits, there’s so much to do and see at SeaWorld!
 Don’t be surprised if it takes more than one day to tackle all of the things you’re interested in.